binaryflesh/faucet/README.md

 ### Example

-To request Ocean Tokens and Ether, a user can send an HTTP POST request to http://localhost:3001/faucet with an HTTP request body like:
+To request Ether, a user can send an HTTP POST request to http://localhost:3001/faucet with an HTTP request body like:

 ```js
 {